ompl/omplapp/README.md

 * [Doxygen](http://www.doxygen.org) (needed to create a local copy of the documentation at http://ompl.kavrakilab.org)

-Once dependencies are installed, you can build OMPL.app on Linux, OS X, and MS Windows.
+Once dependencies are installed, you can build OMPL.app on Linux, macOS, and MS Windows.
 Go to the top-level directory of OMPL.app and type the following commands: